-In our motion planning method, the input is a non-toroidal workspace W, an initial configuration q{init} , and a goal configuration q{goal} .
-If a solution is found, it is given by the planner as a path through the feasible configuration space C-free of valid configurations that guides the flock from q{init} to q{goal} .
+In our motion planning method, the input is a nontoroidal workspace W, an initial configuration $q{init}$ , and a goal configuration $q{goal}$ .
+If a solution is found, it is given by the planner as a path through the feasible configuration space C-free of valid configurations that guides the flock from $q{init}$ to $q{goal}$ .
 These planners incrementally build the roadmap.
-The connectivity of nodes of the roadmap is determined by the local planner described in III-B.
+The connectivity of nodes of the roadmap is determined by the local planner described in 3.2.

-A. RRT-based planners
+4.1 RRT-based planners

-Our RRT-based planner (see Algorithm 1) constructs the roadmap G by repeatedly attempting to extend G towards new randomly generated configurations in W. For RRT, the procedure SELECT-INTERMEDIATE GOAL chooses a random configuration g in the workspace, and the procedure SELECT-NODE-TO-EXPAND chooses the node already in G that is closest to g.
+Our RRT-based planner (see Algorithm 1) constructs the roadmap G by repeatedly attempting to extend Gtowards new randomly generated configurations in W. For RRT, the procedure SELECT-INTERMEDIATE GOAL chooses a random configuration g in the workspace, and the procedure SELECT-NODE-TO-EXPAND chooses the node already in G that is closest to g.

+'''

 Algorithm 1 Tree-Based Planner

-procedure TREE-BUILD(q {init})
+procedure TREE-BUILD(q{init})

-$G.init(q{init})$
+G.init(q{init})

-for $k = 1$ to K do
+for k = 1 to K do

-$g \leftarrow \text{Select-Intermediate-Goal}$
+g \leftarrow \text{Select-Intermediate-Goal}

-$p \leftarrow \text{Select-Node-To-Expand}$
+p \leftarrow \text{Select-Node-To-Expand}

-$r \leftarrow \text{SIMULATE}(G, p, g, simsteps)$
+r \leftarrow \text{SIMULATE}(G, p, g, simsteps)

-if $r = Success$ then
+if r = Success then

-$G.add_edge(p,g)$
+G.add\edge(p,g)

 return G

-procedure SIMULATE(G,p,g,simsteps)
+procedure SIMULATE(G,p,q,simsteps)

-for $i = 1$ to simsteps do
+for i = 1 to simsteps do

 for shepherd s in S do

-Use workspace roadmap to find a path to g
+Use workspace roadmap to find a path to q

 Select a milestone m on the path.

 Calculate new target t{new} for s

 Move s towards t{new}

 if flock is close to g then

 return Success

+'''

-B. EST-based planners
+4.2 EST-based planners

 Our EST planner is similar to the RRT planner presented in Algorithm 1, with a few key differences.
-Instead of expanding the tree towards a randomly generated configuration, EST operates by first choosing an existing node p in G to expand based on a probability distribution π_G (in the procedure SELECT-NODE-TO-EXPAND).
+Instead of expanding the tree towards a randomly generated configuration, EST operates by first choosing an existing node p in G to expand based on a probability distribution $\pi_G$ (in the procedure SELECT-NODE-TO-EXPAND).
 Then, within a neighborhood of p, it selects an intermediate milestone g to expand to (SELECT-INTERMEDIATE-GOAL).
-A key design decision in the implementation of EST algorithms is the choice of π_G to prevent excessively dense sampling of configurations in the workspace.
-We have implemented several variations of the EST method which vary only in the selection of π_G :
+A key design decision in the implementation of EST algorithms is the choice of $\pi_G$ to prevent excessively dense sampling of configurations in the workspace.
+We have implemented several variations of the EST method which vary only in the selection of $\pi_G$ :